Health & Safety

 - Our full-time programs are operating at full capacity, with in-person instruction—with sensible precautions and other interventions in place.
 The current protocols include:

-- Required vaccination against Covid-19 for all full-time students, faculty, and staff as of August 30, 2021, with approved exemptions for medical or religious accomodations.
+- Required Covid-19 vaccination for all full-time students, faculty, and staff, with accommodation plans for valid medical or religious exemptions.
+Boosters also required.

 - More frequent professional cleaning, among other disinfection measures.

 - Continuing Education classes are running, with protocols and precautions for those students as well.

 - We will keep our community updated regularly with any changes or issues that may arise.

 - Frequently asked questions are provided below.
 For any additional questions, please contact email@example.com.